andreygorbachev/calendar/README.md

 Following std::chrono we assume the Gregorian calendar.

 It is expected that calendars do not change frequently (so the underlying data is quite static), but are used a lot.
+Hence efficient caching is possible.

 We do not capture the history of new holidays been announced.
 Hence it is expected that the calendars are correct as of today (but might not be correct as of a day in the past).